Chip materials in microfluidics: a review

 SU-8 resin

-However, SU-8 is rarely used as a stand-alone chip but in combination with other materials such as PDMS or silicone.
+SU-8 is rarely used as a stand-alone chip, but as a mold in combination with other materials such as PDMS or silicone.

 Polyethylene glycol hydrogels or PEGs

 Material properties that may be of fundamental importance include machinability, surface charge, molecular adsorption, electro-osmotic flow mobility, optical properties, and many others.
-The choice of substrate is therefore critical to both the manufacturing process and the successful application of the device.
-It can therefore be very complicated to upgrade one material rather than another.
-To help you in your choices, Darwin Microfluidics offers a wide range of off-the-shelf microfluidic devices combining different designs and materials compatible with a wide range of applications.
+The choice of substrate is therefore critical to both the manufacturing process and successful application of the device.
+To help you in your choice, Darwin Microfluidics offers a wide range of microfluidic devices combining different designs and materials compatible with a wide range of applications.